Canada made its housing crisis. It just may manufacture its way out of it, too.

 Mass timber, used in factory-built multi-family homes, can span 12 to 18 stories, enabling the construction of mid-rise buildings that house hundreds of people.

 And that momentum has snowballed.
-Today there are three apartment buildings currently in the building process is one apartment building in manufacturing, two more coming right after, and more on the horizon.
-Krieg believes it will take time for more developers to realize their approach not only exists but generates beautiful, carbon-negative neutral structures that are faster to build and cost less.
+Today, there are two apartment buildings being manufactured, a handful of buildings in planning, and many more on the horizon.
+Krieg believes it will take time for more developers to realize their approach not only exists but generates beautiful, carbon-neutral structures that are faster to build and cost less.

 Given Canada’s thirst for more housing, it shouldn’t take long.